 7. Treatments for Bladder Incontinence Are Available

-Treatment for incontinence includes medications, physical therapy, bladder training, lifestyle changes, and, in some cases, surgery.
+Treatment for incontinence includes medications, physical therapy, bladder training, lifestyle changes, medical devices, and, in some cases, surgery.
 If you are struggling with incontinence, it is important to talk to your doctor or healthcare provider.
 They can help you identify the cause of your incontinence and develop a treatment plan that is right for you.

 Discover the Right Solution for You